patrykpilek/php-for-beginners/README.md

   - Insert a ndw article record using PDO and get the ID if the new record
 - [ ] Authentication Using the Database
   - Create a user class and method to authenticate a user
+  - Create a table to store user data in the database
 - [ ] Class Autoloading
 - [ ] Site Administration
 - [ ] Pagination